predictbase/documentation/README.md

 - The **market creation fee** is **non-refundable**, even if the market is rejected or canceled.
 - PredictBase reserves the right to reject or remove any market that violates platform rules or ethical guidelines.

-> These terms are subject to change without prior notice.

 ---